 Transfer of Graduate Credit

-Caldwell College may accept the transfer of six credits of relevant graduate work in counseling or psychology, provided the credits were completed within five years of the student’s graduate registration at Caldwell College.
+Caldwell University may accept the transfer of six credits of relevant graduate work in counseling or psychology, provided the credits were completed within five years of the student’s graduate registration at Caldwell University.
 Official transcripts of previous graduate work as well as the catalog description of such courses must be submitted for review at the time of application.
-Approval of transfer credit is based on course content and grade earned in the course.
+Approval of transfer credit is based on course content and the grade earned in the course.
 Each request for transfer credit will be reviewed by the Program Coordinator.

 STATEMENT OF OUTCOMES ASSESSMENT